enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-switch-between-users/introd.md

 The sudoers file is a file Linux and Unix administrators use to allocate system rights to system users.
 This allows the administrator to control who does what.
 Remember, Linux is built with security in mind.
 When you want to run a command that requires root rights, Linux checks your username against the sudoers file.
 This happens when you type the command “sudo”.
 If it determines, that your username is not on the list, you cannot run the command/program logged in as that user.

+You can read sudoers using vim

 `vim /etc/sudoers`

+you can quit without saving typing :q and ENTER